washedgram/ebay-view-bot/README.md

 The simplest possible requests bot to boost ebay view count. simply input desired product link (no cached links plz) and desired view count and voila

 ## TODO
-[ ] txt file for all desired links
+- [ ] txt file for all desired links

-[ ] start on a new link after one finishes instead of finishing script
+- [ ] start on a new link after one finishes instead of finishing script

-[ ] multithreading
+- [ ] multithreading

-[ ] proxy support
+- [ ] proxy support

 ## Installation
-Click clone/download, unzip file
+Click `clone/download`, unzip file

 ## What do i need to run this?
 Python 2.7, Requests

 To install Python: https://www.python.org/downloads/release/python-2715/

-To install Requests: `pip install requests` - need python first
+To install Requests: `pip install requests` - install python first

 ## Execution

-In terminal:
+In CMD / Terminal:

 ```
 cd "directory you saved the .zip file"